TimoGuy/BTZC_game_engine/README.md

         - [ ] Think about these thoughts ^^
             - How will the skeleton mesh transform propagation work?
             - Will there be a dirty flag for local transforms that are changed and then after all changes are made the global transforms are recalculated based off the dirty flags????
 I think having a two step approach probably is the way to go, that way the batch change can happen in just one fell swoop.
+        - If decide to transition into a transform hierarchy:
+            - [ ] Automatically update world transforms of children gameobjects.

 1. Debug views.